MohdMahdiD/MohdMahdiD/README.md

 - 👋 Hi, I’m @MohdMahdiD
-- 👀 I’m interested in web developement, AI/ML, colud, etc
+- 👀 I’m interested in web developement, AI/ML, colud and many more....
-- 🌱 I’m currently learner
+- 🌱 I’m currently a learner.

 <!---
 MohdMahdiD/MohdMahdiD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.